atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 54 .
-Punished, do you call it?" replied " she, reddening with anger; we shall never C think alike, I find — I had much rather be miftress to any man, than the wife of
+Punished, do you call it?" replied " she, reddening with anger; we shall never C think alike, I find --I had much rather be miftress to any man, than the wife of
 ^ « '
-a paltry shopkeeper. — Had I not first
+a paltry shopkeeper. --Had I not first
 '‘‘ been deceived by your appearance, "
 ;
 continued she, ' ‘M should have spit in